List of Kamen Rider Gotchard characters: Gigist

 Gigist (ギギスト, Gigisuto) is the founder and master of theurgy.
 He is also the demon who invaded the world 120 years ago and created the two original Chemies, Gaiard and Dragonalos.
 After Glion's initial defeat, Gigist becomes the first of his kin to exit the Door of Darkness, creating improvised Malgam transformations and aiming for the Philosopher's Stone within Houtaro.
 After forcing Gotchard to kill Hopper1 Malgam out of mercy, his actions lead to Nijigon's emergence and all 101 Chemies retrieved by the Alchemys Union, forcing him to rejoin his comrades out of desperation.
-He is destroyed by Valvarad Kurogane.
+He is destroyed by Kamen Rider Valvarad Kurogane.

 Gigist is voiced by Ryōtarō Okiayu.

 Germain

 Germain (ジェルマン, Jeruman) is the founder and master of alchemy who can create a Golem (ゴーレム, Gōremu) as his reinforcements.
-Germain initially absorbed Glion into his body upon his defeat by Platina Gotchard but at some point after exiting the Door of Darkness, Atropos takes advantage of his defeat by the Kamen Riders to restore Glion, doing so at the cost of Germain's existence.
+Germain initially absorbed Glion into his body upon his defeat by Kamen Rider Platina Gotchard but at some point after exiting the Door of Darkness, Atropos takes advantage of his defeat by the Kamen Riders to restore Glion, doing so at the cost of Germain's existence.
 His position is taken over by Glion, as well as his ability to generate Golem.

 Germain is voiced by Kōhei Amasaki (天﨑 滉平, Amasaki Kōhei).